yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ```
 2. Now, save all your files.

-3. Right-click the project in Solution Explorer and choose "Deploy" and then "New...."
+3. Right-click the project in Solution Explorer and choose "Deploy" and then "New..."

     ![In Solution Explorer, TailspinToysAzureResourceTemplate is selected, a submenu has New selected and highlighted, and another submenu has Deploy highlighted.](images/stepbystep/media/image40.png "Choosing New and Deploy")